jirikrepl/jirikrepl.com-hexo/source/_posts/Meteor-Codeship.md

 Much better solution is to use some Continuous Integration (CI) server.
 CI can build our app, install dependencies and run tests after each push to VCS.

 My favourite CI server right now is [Codeship](codeship.com).
 They have great [UX](https://en.wikipedia.org/wiki/User_experience_design) and offer free plan for Bitbucket.
-At Codeship you have to install your app and then run tests.
+At Codeship you have to set commands which install your app and then run your tests.
 This is done trough *project settings* at Codeship website.

 ## Setup commands
-This section should install anything needed to run your app and its tests.
+This section should install anything which is needed to run your app and tests.

 {% codeblock lang:bash %}
     # Install node